netlify/staticgen/source/projects/zas.md

 Yes, it is another NIH but...
 I think Zas is a different kind of beast.
 I admit that I probably overlooked some projects.

-### Where is the difference with others?
+### Where is the difference?

+1. Gophers.
+Yes, there is [Hugo](http://gohugo.io/) (kudos!) but...
+Who wants to learn another directory layout?
+There is also [Hastie](https://github.com/mkaz/hastie) too.
+If you want a blog.
-1. Markdown only.
+2. Markdown only.
+And HTML, if you want.
-2. Just a loop.
-Zas just loops over all .md and .html files (oh, I told a little lie in #1, my bad - please, bear with me) in current directory (and subdirectories), ignoring all any other file (including dot-files).
+3. Just a loop.
+Zas just loops over all .md and .html files in current directory (and subdirectories), ignoring all any other file (including dot-files).
-3. Your imagination as limit.
+4. Your imagination as limit.
 Zas has a simple extension mechanism based in subcommands.
 Do you really need to handle a blog with Zas?
 Install/create a new extension and do it!
-4. Unobstrutive structure, no '_' files.
+5. Unobstrutive structure, no '_' files.
 More in [Usage](#usage) section.

 ## Usage